Did non-tribal CM, anti-incumbency sink the BJP in Jharkhand?

 New Delhi, Dec 23: The Congress-JMM alliance along with the RJD has touched the majority mark in Jharkhand.
 It appears as though the anti-incumbency wave has gone against the BJP.

 The magic number in the 81 member Jharkhand assembly is 81 and the Congress alliance at the moment is leading in 42.
-The BJP on the other hand has 29 and even if it were to tie up with the AJSU, which has 3 now, it would not be enough for it to form the government.
+The BJP, on the other hand, has 29 and even if it were to tie up with the AJSU, which has 3 now, it would not be enough for it to form the government.

 As of now, the BJP is leading in 29, the JMM, 25, Congress, 13, RJD, 5, AJSU, 3, JCVMP, 4 and others 4.